awsdocs/amazon-rds-user-guide/doc_source/Aurora.CreateInstance.md

 ## CLI<a name="Aurora.CreateInstance.CLI"></a>

 **Note**
 Before you can create an Aurora DB cluster using the AWS CLI, you must fulfill the required prerequisites, such as creating a VPC and an RDS DB subnet group\.
-For more information, see [DB Cluster Prerequisites](#Aurora.CreateInstance.Prerequisites)\.
+For more information, see [DB Cluster Prerequisites](#Aurora.CreateInstance.Prerequisites)\.<a name="Aurora.CreateInstance.CLI.DBCluster.MySQL"></a>

 **To launch an Aurora MySQL DB cluster using the AWS CLI**